 The bus stop was right in front of the hotel and it took us like 4 stops to get to the main center.
 At the first stop that sounded familiar from our tour guy tour, we got off.
 We didn’t have any particular place in mind so we wandered the streets and got some souvenirs.

-My sister and her boyfriend wanted to go to the Budapest eye but there were just too many people waiting in line so instead, we all had dinner with a great view over nigh Budapest.
+My sister and her boyfriend wanted to go to the Budapest eye but there were just too many people waiting in line so instead, we all had dinner with a great view of night Budapest.
 I’m sure Budapest from up there would have been incredible.

-We were still missing one major tourist attraction of Budapest.
+We were still missing one major tourist attraction in Budapest.

 The Hungarian Parliament Building.

 We got there by metro.
 Right that day was held some big football match so we were traveling with plenty of loud football fans in sweaty green jerseys.
 They were all singing and screaming so I guess they have won the match.

 I’m so glad we got to visit the parliament so late at night.